Blink's first smart doorbell camera can last up to two years on battery and costs a lot less than Ring

-Smart home company Blink has just taken the wraps off its first-ever smart doorbell camera at Amazon's annual Hardware and Services event.
+Smart home company Blink has just taken the wraps off its first-ever smart doorbell camera at the Amazon September event.

 According to Amazon, the Blink Video Doorbell can be installed both wired and wirelessly and has a two-year battery life.